Vic

 8."Mechanix" (4:23)

-"Killing Is My Business..." was as ggressive as anything Metallica ever did; as a matter of fact this first album by Dave Mustaine and Co. sounds very similar to Metallica's thrash opus "Kill 'Em All".
-The reason for this, of course, was that Megadeth's Dave Mustaine co-wrote much of that album as well.
+"Killing Is My Business..." was as aggressive as anything Metallica ever did; as a matter of fact this first album by Dave Mustaine and Co. sounds very similar to Metallica's thrash opus "Kill 'Em All".
+The reason for this, of course, was that Megadeth's Dave Mustaine wrote fur of the song from that album as well.
 The production on "Killing is My Business" is awful and the mastering, well, it is just as bad, but we didn't care at the time.
 It was metal; heavy, fast, aggressive and if you play it loud enough, it sounded good enough to crush a skull or two.
 "Mechanix" was actually written while Dave was in Metallica and is an early incarnation of "The Four Horsemen."

 Killing Is My Business 2002 Megadeth - Killing Is My Business...And Business is Good (Loud) 2002 reissue